ANES 4031: Clinical Anesthesia and Special Considerations

 - Develop an anesthesia plan and predict the benefits associated with a thorough preoperative assessment.

 - Describe Bariatric anesthetics considerations in terms of Obstructive Sleep Apnea, airway, ventilation, positioning

 - Describe general patient positioning, evaluating impacts and possible risks.

 - Identify geriatric anesthetic techniques, comparing regional and general, and describing pharmacology and causes of delirium

 - Identify and compare neonatal drug dosages, IV volumes, congenital difficulties (airway), and ventilation considerations.

-- Identify anesthetic considerations of cardiac disease in the surgical patient population and evaluate the implications of anti-coagulation.
+- Identify anesthetic considerations of Cardiac disease in the surgical patient population and the implications of anti-coagulation

 - Evaluate anesthetic considerations for trauma patients.